 There is also an entry for:

 “Hogg, Copland, Sweet & Co. merchants, counting-house, wareroom corner house north-side, Bell’s Wynd, 2d flat above No.22.”

-Katherine Robertson’s father, John, was a brother to Jean Robertson who married William Copland in 1786, confirming the family connection being in business together.
-The business, however had its problems and was declared bankrupt in 1789. note 1.
-There are a number of court cases in which Thomas is suing for sums due and the inference is that he was managing a number of out-workers, I believe he was a weaver.
+Catherine’s father, John, was a brother to Jean Robertson who married William Copland in 1786, confirming the family connection while being in business together.
+The business, however had its problems and was declared bankrupt in 1789.
+There are a number of court cases in which Thomas is suing for sums due and the inference is that he was managing a number of out-workers, I believe he was a weaver, the same trade as his father.
 This method of working is mentioned in Tom Devine’s book “Scotland’s Empire”; The old image of the master weavers buying their own yarn and working it up in their own cottages was being replaced by a new system.
 Merchant manufacturers in Glasgow, Paisley and Dundee and other centres supplied yarn to weavers working at home or in small factories.
 They provided credit and advance payments and it was easy to become enmeshed in a circle of debt which brought with it growing dependency.

 “There was produced a petition from Mr. Thomas Sweet, quarter master for the city, praying an augmentation of salary, on the ground of additional expense now incurred by him in making surveys of inhabited houses.
 Which petition having been read, remit the same to the committee of finance, with instructions to have a conference with the justices of the peace for the county, with the view of theses magistrates making an allowance to the quarter master for acting in the suburbs without the royalty.”

 I don’t know if he got his pay rise but his successor earned £55 per annum.
 From what I have read around the topic I think it had been this rate of pay for many years.